 The MFA program enjoys the good fortune of a partnership with the Ucross Foundation in northern Wyoming.
 Each year, one new graduate of the MFA program is awarded a residency at Ucross.
 The Ucross Foundation Residency Program offers the gift of time and space to individuals working in all artistic disciplines.
 The program provides living accommodations, individual work space, and uninterrupted time to approximately 85 individuals each year.
 At any one time, there are up to nine individuals in residence, a mix of visual artists, writers and composers.
 The MFA program also collaborates with the Ucross Foundation to bring Ucross residents to Laramie for readings and events with MFA students, to place MFA students in internships and community-outreach projects, and to offer Ucross residencies to our Eminent Writers in Residence.
 For more information about Ucross, visit www.ucrossfoundation.org.

 Thanks to an endowment from the State of Wyoming, the UW MFA annually invites Eminent Writers in Residence to join our work.
 The first Eminent Writer in Residence, for the year 2007-08, was Terry Tempest Williams; the second, for the 2008-09 year, was Joy Williams.
 In recent years, we’ve been joined by Edward P. Jones, Philip Gourevitch, Claudia Rankine, Rattawut Lapcharoensap, Jan Zwicky, Robert Bringhurst, Rebecca Solnit, Colson Whitehead, John D’Agata, Ed Roberson, Maggie Nelson, and Mark Nowak.
 This year we are delighted to be joined by Dinaw Mengestu and Sherwin Bitsui.
 And Joy Williams and Rattawut Lapcharoensap continue on with the program as deeply involved part-time writers in residence.
 Holders of the residency in the future will continue to include distinguished writers from all three genres (fiction, nonfiction, poetry).
-We hope to announce our 2014-2015 plans before January 2014.
+We hope to announce our 2014-2015 plans by this summer.

 The MFA program has placed numerous students in extended internships with Wyoming Public Radio.
 Interns get hands-on experience in all aspects of WPR’s work, and their reporting frequently appears on the air and on WPR’s website.
 The partnership creates rare opportunities, especially for writers interested in pursuing future work in journalism and nonfiction reporting.